National NewsLitCamp®️: Trust and Credibility | Recordings

-Join us on Jan.
-27 for NewsLitCamp®: Trust and Credibility, held as part of National News Literacy Week.
+NewsLitCamp®: Trust and Credibility was held on Jan.
+27, 2023 as part of National News Literacy Week.

-NewsLitCamp: Trust and Credibility is a free, virtual event hosted by the News Literacy Project in partnership with NBCUniversal News Group!
-It is designed to help educators teach students to analyze news and information with a skeptical — not cynical — eye.
-The professional learning will highlight:
+NewsLitCamp: Trust and Credibility was a free, virtual event hosted by the News Literacy Project in partnership with NBCUniversal News Group!
+It was designed to help educators teach students to analyze news and information with a skeptical — not cynical — eye.
+The professional learning highlighted:

 - What it means for news to inform us credibly.